rhammock1/db_pull/README.md

 Because Apple has depreciated Cron on Mac, I have decided to change and use `Launchctl`.
 With launchctl, the message letting me know the db_pull is complete is actually sent.

+To run this as a Launchctl Agent, move `com.example.db_pull.plist` to `~/Library/LaunchAgents/`.
+Make sure to update the appropriate fields first!
+The Agent should automatically load, but if not (or if changes are made) run `launchctl unload ~/Library/LaunchAgents/com.example.db_pull.plist` then `launchctl load ~/Library/LaunchAgents/com.example.db_pull.plist`

+More details on Launchctl [here](https://launchd.info/)

 ```
 PATH="/usr/local/bin:/usr/bin:/bin:/Applications/Postgres.app/Contents/Versions/latest/bin"
 0 5 * * 1 bash $HOME/db_pull/db_pull.sh <path-to-pg-pull-script> --force